single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### c) Set up the Application Lifecycles

-Within the single-spa ecosystem there is a growing number of projects that help you bootstrap, mount, and unmount your applications that are written with popular frameworks.
+Within the [single-spa ecosystem](ecosystem.md) there is a growing number of projects that help you bootstrap, mount, and unmount your applications that are written with popular frameworks.
 In this case we will use single-spa-angular1 to take advantage of the generic lifecycle hooks.
 Learn more about the various [options](ecosystem-angular1.md#options) single-spa-angular1 offers.

-Just as we did for our home and navBar components, set up the lifecycle hooks for the AngularJS SPA in the `angular1.app.js` file.
+Just as we did for our home and navBar SPAs, set up the lifecycle hooks for the AngularJS SPA in the `angular1.app.js` file.

 ```js
 // src/angular1/angular1.app.js